ebrahim7/game-maker-handy-scripts/README.md

 # game-maker-handy-scripts
-Just a dump of some of the scripts I most frequently use while creating games.
+Just a dump of some of the scripts I've written and frequently use while creating games.